uchicago-cs/chiwebsite/chirc/irc_examples.rst

 Once several users are connected, it is possible for them to send messages to each other, even in the absence of channels.
-In fact, most of Project 1b will focus on implementing messaging between users, whereas Project 1c will focus on adding support for channels.
+In fact, most of the second assignment focuses on implementing messaging between users, whereas the third assignment will focus on adding support for channels.

 To send a message to a specific nick, a user must send a ``PRIVMSG`` to the server.
 The figure above shows two users, with nicks ``amy`` and